ElmoNeedsArson/Obsidian-3D-embed/README.md

 - `showGuiOverlay` provides you with a gui (see further down)
 - `autoRotation` rotates your model automatically on any axis
 - `backgroundColor` can also be set to `transparent` or any hexvalue for a color.
+- `orbitControlDamping` can be toggled for smoother orbit controls
 - `showAxisHelper` and `showGridHelper` show scene helpers such as a grid or the main axis

 ### STL Configurations